Can I Sue for Child Support?

 Can I Sue the Obligor for Emotional Distress?

 Collecting back child support can be a difficult, emotionally draining process.
-And sometimes the obligor can make you miserable.
+And so, sometimes, the obligor can make you miserable.
 If the obligor's conduct is truly outrageous, and you suffer severe emotional distress, you may be able to sue the obligor for intentional infliction of emotional distress.

 State laws differ, but you generally need to prove the following: